Dmytro Korchynsky

+Early life

 Korchynsky was born on 22 January 1964 in Kyiv, Ukraine, USSR.
 In 1982, he finished a high school and enrolled in the Kyiv Institute of Food Industry's Department of Industrial Power Generation.
 After two years of study, he left the institute without finishing.
 Later, Korchynsky participated in number of archaeological expeditions in the Southern Ukraine.

 From 1985 to 1987, he served in the Soviet army.
 Korchynsky was in the 24th Mechanized Brigade of the Carpathian Military District as a commander of BMP-2.
 After demobilization he was dismissed in reserves as an assistant to a platoon leader.
 In 1987, Korchynsky enrolled in the Kyiv University, but left later that year.

 From 1987 to 1988, Korchynsky was a member of the Ukrainian Helsinki Group.

 Leader of UNA-UNSO

-Under his leadership, UNSO took part in several armed conflicts on the territory of the former Soviet Union, including Transnistria, Abkhazia and Chechnya.
+Under his leadership, UNSO took part in several armed conflicts on the territory of the former Soviet Union, including Transnistria (on the Transnistrian side), Abkhazia (on the Georgian side), and Chechnya (on the Chechen separatist side).
 In 1992, as a volunteer, he left for Transnistria.
 In 1996 Korchynsky participated in the Chechen war.
 Next year he was completely ousted from the nationalist movement in Ukraine.

 In the fall of 1992 he unsuccessfully ran for a seat in the Verkhovna Rada, placing fourth out of six in the 13th electoral district.
 Korchynsky ran again in 1994 and was again unsuccessful, this time placing third out of 24 in the 2nd electoral district in Kyiv.